 She loves to move and sing and laugh.
 She also holds a Master of Arts in counseling and certification in Autism Movement Therapy.
 Jennifer tours year round, performing for all ages and presenting concepts of music and movement to parents, educators, and early childhood professionals.

 Three-time GRAMMY nominee Brady Rymer makes joyful, rootsy rock ‘n’ roll for kids and families.His trademark smile lights up the band’s live performances, and it shines just as brightly in his recordings,expressing the warmth, fun and positive spirit he finds in the family experience.

 Patricia Hunter McGrath is the Executive Director/Atelierista of Branches Atelier in Culver City, California.
 Over the past 18 years she has developed an innovated early childhood program inspired by the Reggio Emilia Approach.
 Using clay, wire, paint, dance, etc. children enter into relationship with the materials and express, clarify and modify their ideas and theories.
 She also taught at the Growing Place in Santa Monica for 7 years.
 Patricia is an artist and has over 20 years experience in Early Childhood Education.
 Patricia has taught the Reggio Emilia Class at Santa Monica College and at Murdoch University in Perth, Australia.
 Patricia graduated with a Masters degree in Human development from Pacific Oaks College in Pasadena, California.
 She also speaks at conferences throughout the United States and abroad and has visited Reggio Emilia, Italy six times.

-Cindy Hoisington, M.Ed., is an early childhood expert from Boston, MA, with more than 20 years of experience teaching young children, developing educational materials, and instructing and mentoring early childhood teachers in language, literacy, and science education.
-She is a featured speaker in the STEM Track
+Cindy Hoisington is an early childhood science educator at Education Development Center Inc. in Waltham MA. with more than 20 years of experience teaching young children, developing educational materials, and instructing and mentoring early childhood teachers in language, literacy, and science education.
+She is a featured speaker in the STEM Track.

 For additional information contact: